StarGazingHomies/Infinite-Craft/Readme.md

 ```

 Then, you need to provide headers in `headers.json` for the Neal API.
+This is not a tutorial on how to scrape the API.

 To run the script to start searching low-depth elements, simply run:
 ```commandline